-The center exists to provide comprehensive, quality, sustainable, preventive, supportive and curative counseling psychological services that help students with a variety of personal, academic, social and emotional concerns that interfere with their ability to succeed while at USIU-Africa.
+The center exists to provide comprehensive, quality, sustainable, preventive, supportive and curative counseling psychological services that help the USIU-Africa community members with a variety of personal, academic, social and emotional concerns that interfere with their ability to succeed while at USIU-Africa.

 Our approach is collaborative, goal-oriented, and multi-culturally sensitive aimed at promoting greater mental health and wellbeing.
 We use the appropriate counseling methods/approaches or techniques depending on the issues presented by the client.

 The Counseling Center which is an integral part of USIU-Africa programs is committed to: